 2. Document Everything at the Scene (If Possible)

 If you’re physically able, collect evidence at the accident scene.
+Turn on your hazard lights to alert other drivers and prevent additional accidents while documenting the scene.
 Take photos with your phone of the vehicles, road conditions, skid marks, traffic signs, and any visible injuries.
 Gather contact details from witnesses and exchange information with the other driver(s), including their name, phone number, insurance details, and license plate.
 Avoid discussing fault or apologizing, as these statements could be used against you later.

 Lawyer Insight: A police report is invaluable in a personal injury case.
 Always call the police to the scene, even for minor accidents.
-Their report provides an official account of the crash, crucial for proving liability.
+Their report provides an official account of the crash, crucial for proving liability, which can be especially important if the collision involves allegations of impaired driving and you later need to hire an experienced DUI attorney in Southern Utah.

 3. Don’t Rush to Accept an Insurance Settlement

 Insurance companies may reach out soon after the crash, offering a quick settlement to “simplify things.”
+Often, an insurance adjuster will contact you to discuss settlement options, but their initial offers may not reflect the full value of your claim.
 Injury lawyers caution that these early offers often undervalue your claim, failing to cover future medical costs, lost wages, or pain and suffering.

 Why It Matters: Accepting a settlement typically means waiving your right to further compensation.
 An experienced injury lawyer can assess the full extent of your damages, including long-term expenses like rehabilitation or emotional distress, to ensure fair compensation.